How to Do Budgeting and Forecasting in Excel: 2 Easy Ways

 Do Budgeting and Forecasting Using FORECAST function

-• First, select the date and income column.
+• Select the date and income column.

 • It will create a dataset including Lower Confidence Bound(Income) and Upper Confidence Bound(Income).
 The Forecast Sheet can predict the lower and upper income and show them in the chart.